gataky/lorem/README.md

 spew.Dump(s)
 ```

-Which will produce the following struct
+This will produce the following output

 ```go
 (lorem_test.S) {